-Blending many humorous aspects into this thriller, Starkey’s play is set on a small estate in northern England, where confusion about shots being fired, betrayal and the absence of a body provide audiences with a witty and sophisticated experience that will keep audiences guessing until the last moment.
+Blending laugh out loud humor into this thriller, Starkey’s play is set on a small estate in northern England, where confusion about shots being fired, betrayal and the absence of a body provide a witty and sophisticated experience that will keep you guessing until the last moment.

 Based on the motion picture, we join Alex the lion, the king of the urban jungle, the main attraction at New York’s Central Park Zoo.
 He and his best friends – Marty the zebra, Melman the giraffe and Gloria the hippo – have spent their whole lives in blissful captivity before an admiring public and with regular meals provided for them.
 Not content to leave well enough alone, Marty lets his curiosity get the better of him and makes his escape – with the help of some prodigious penguins – to explore the world.